Topics and Formats

 Interviews with experts.
 In every company there are people with a unique expertise in their field.
 You can prepare an interview or a series of interviews with such people — exposing their experience and most importantly — professional advice and secrets.

 Industry digests.
-You can create your own unique digest on professional topics (for example, design digest or system integration digest) and with a given periodicity publish posts with news and useful materials, or even better - with expert comments.
+You can create your own unique digest on professional topics (for example, design digest or system integration digest) and with a given periodicity publish news and useful materials, or even better - expert comments.